Are Investors Undervaluing These Transportation Stocks Right Now?

 While the proven Zacks Rank places an emphasis on earnings estimates and estimate revisions to find strong stocks, we also know that investors tend to develop their own individual strategies.
 With this in mind, we are always looking at value, growth, and momentum trends to discover great companies.

-One company value investors might notice is Deutsche Post (DPSGY).
-DPSGY is currently sporting a Zacks Rank of #1 (Strong Buy) and an A for Value.
-The stock holds a P/E ratio of 12.12, while its industry has an average P/E of 14.50.
-Over the past year, DPSGY's Forward P/E has been as high as 16.76 and as low as 12.11, with a median of 14.89.

-Another valuation metric that we should highlight is DPSGY's P/B ratio of 3.72.
-The P/B ratio pits a stock's market value against its book value, which is defined as total assets minus total liabilities.
-This company's current P/B looks solid when compared to its industry's average P/B of 4.11.
-Over the past year, DPSGY's P/B has been as high as 4.50 and as low as 3.29, with a median of 3.98.
+One stock to keep an eye on is A.P.
+Moller-Maersk (AMKBY).
+AMKBY is currently holding a Zacks Rank of #1 (Strong Buy) and a Value grade of A.

 Value investors also frequently use the P/S ratio.
 This metric is found by dividing a stock's price with the company's revenue.
 This is a prefered metric because revenue can't really be manipulated, so sales are often a truer performance indicator.
-DPSGY has a P/S ratio of 0.79.
-This compares to its industry's average P/S of 1.19.
+AMKBY has a P/S ratio of 1.15.
+This compares to its industry's average P/S of 1.44.

-If you're looking for another solid Transportation - Services value stock, take a look at Matson (MATX).
-MATX is a # 1 (Strong Buy) stock with a Value score of A.
+If you're looking for another solid Transportation - Shipping value stock, take a look at Capital Product Partners (CPLP).
+CPLP is a # 1 (Strong Buy) stock with a Value score of A.

-Additionally, Matson has a P/B ratio of 2.46 while its industry's price-to-book ratio sits at 4.11.
-For MATX, this valuation metric has been as high as 3.47, as low as 2.31, with a median of 2.79 over the past year.
+Capital Product Partners also has a P/B ratio of 0.62 compared to its industry's price-to-book ratio of 0.99.
+Over the past year, its P/B ratio has been as high as 0.64, as low as 0.34, with a median of 0.50.

-These figures are just a handful of the metrics value investors tend to look at, but they help show that Deutsche Post and Matson are likely being undervalued right now.
-Considering this, as well as the strength of its earnings outlook, DPSGY and MATX feels like a great value stock at the moment.
+Value investors will likely look at more than just these metrics, but the above data helps show that A.P.
+Moller-Maersk and Capital Product Partners are likely undervalued currently.
+And when considering the strength of its earnings outlook, AMKBY and CPLP sticks out as one of the market's strongest value stocks.

 Click to get this free report